-- Only a Portal Administrator or a clerk that has been assigned the new "EFT" role on the Portal may complete the EFT enrollment information. - Organizations cannot revert back to receiving paper checks once enrolled in EFT. - Organizations may change their EFT information at any time. - Organizations will continue to receive their Remittance Advice as they do currently.
+- Only a Portal Administrator or a clerk that has been assigned the "EFT" role on the Portal may complete the EFT enrollment information. - Organizations cannot revert back to receiving paper checks once enrolled in EFT. - Organizations may change their EFT information at any time. - Organizations will continue to receive their Remittance Advice as they do currently.

-Refer to the ForwardHealth Portal Electronic Funds Transfer User Guide and the Electronic Funds Transfer Fact Page for instructions and more information about EFT enrollment.
+Refer to the Electronic Funds Transfer User Guide on the Portal User Guides page of the Portal for instructions and more information about EFT enrollment.